This is the most common problem in StackAndTile. If this Test fails, then SaT will not work properly.

 At step 5, if the popup says "Action Required?
 YES" even when it is not your turn to act, then this indicates that you have a problem, and need to look at the solutions below.
 Alternatively, if it says "Action Required?
 NO" when it really is your turn to act, you also have the same problem.

-A successful test would be that the "Action Required?" line in the popup correctly changes as the status of the table changes.
+A successful test would be that the "Action Required?" line in the popup correctly changes to YES or NO as the status of the table changes when its your turn to act or not.

 1. The first thing you should try to do is Remove the site from within SaT and then re-Include the site.
 This is because it is during the Include Site setup that SaT grabs the button colors.
 If you made a mistake during Include Site setup, then this could definitely cause it.
 Make sure you are pressing F10 only when it is your turn to act and the Fold/Call/Bet buttons are visible on the table.
 So that's the first thing to try.
 Also obviously make sure you're choosing the correct site and the site/theme in SaT matches the theme in your poker client.